MovingBlocks/TempDoc/Crafting-System.md

 You can get placed blocks/items back by selecting them via the crosshair and **left clicking** on your mouse.

+## Add and remove multiple items
+Furthermore, you can hold the right or left mouse button pressed to add or delete items continuously.
+Another way of adding a higher number of items to the grid at the same time is to hold **Q** to charge the number of items that will be added.
+The graduation is divided into 6 parts, each stands for 1/6 of the amount of items.
+Thus, charging to the half circle around the crosshair will place the half of the items in the grid.

+## Mini-Inventory

 # Recipes

 # Read More